p4nd4sec/Hannibal/documentation-payload/hannibal/execute_bof.md

 -a---           4/17/2025 11:04 AM        1064378 hannibal.exe

 ```
-When an object file is weaponized to include implementations of malicious functions, it becomes Beacon Object Files.
-When we say "run a BOF", that means we are doing the job of a linker.
+When an object file is weaponized to include implementations of malicious functions, it becomes a Beacon Object File.
+When we say "run a BOF", it means that we are doing the job of a linker.
 Our implementation of `execute_bof` in Hannibal is doing the exact same thing: parsing the defined functions, link the import tables to the correct function at runtime, etc.; and finally, execute it with the functions defined inside.

 ### Why BOF?